 * There are currently around 50 Uros floating islands in the Peruvian side of Lake Titicaca.

-Taquile is a Lake Titicaca’s non-floating island but it is a beautiful terraced island situated in the middle of the lake, where you can find interesting archaeological sites and stunning views of the lake.
+Taquile is not a floating island, but it is a beautiful terraced island situated in the middle of Lake Titicaca, where you can find interesting archaeological sites and stunning views of the lake.
 It is located 35km east of the city of Puno and two-and-a-half-hour boat ride from the Uros Islands.

 Taquile Island is famous for the remarkable quality of its textiles.
 It is strongly integrated into Taquile culture that women and men learn weaving and knitting as part of their early education.

 All men in the community wear hats with different patterns, which depend on their marital status; young men use their knitting abilities to attract a wife.
 They want to show that they are hard workers when they put a lot of time and effort into knitting.

 The population of the island is around 2000 Quechua-speaking indigenous people who work as a collective community.
 All families share food and funds between each other.
 In order to support the island, they fish and farm on the old terraces.
 Tourism is an important part of their economy as well.

 There are different ways to get to the floating islands but the common route for most travellers is going from Machu Picchu to Lake Titicaca.
 As we mentioned before, Puno is the Peruvian gateway to Lake Titicaca.
 We will give you some options for how to get from Cusco to Puno:

 The closest airport to the city of Puno is the nearby city of Juliaca.
 The flight will take around 1 hour and once you arrived there, you have to take a taxi to reach Puno.
 This road trip will take around 1 hour as well.